joelouthan/theologic.us/content/posts/prayers/2020-07-27-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 52:14
+As many were astonished at you— his appearance was so marred, beyond human semblance, and his form beyond that of the children of mankind—
 </b></pre>

+My God

+For my sake
+For my sin
+For my treason

+You poured your wrath upon your son

+So you could save my life.

+I will glorify your name.

 ## Foremost